Nasher Museum of Art: Selected exhibitions

-The Nasher Museum collaborated with the Museum of Fine Arts, Boston to present this groundbreaking exhibition – the first in the US to focus on Spanish art of the period between 1598 and 1621.
-The show examines a fascinating period bookended by the two giants of Spanish painting: the late works of El Greco and the early paintings of Velázquez.
-The exhibition is the culmination of 20 years of research by Sarah Schroth, the Nasher Museum's senior curator.
+The Nasher Museum collaborated with the Museum of Fine Arts, Boston to present this exhibition – the first in the US to focus on Spanish art of the period between 1598 and 1621.
+The show examined a fascinating period bookended by the two giants of Spanish painting: the late works of El Greco and the early paintings of Velázquez.

-This exhibition includes some 120 paintings, sculptures and decorative art pieces, representing 20 artists.
-The masters will be seen in context with lesser-known artists working during this time in Spain.
-The show will bring together works of art from museums around the world, some of which rarely travel outside of their countries, creating a unique opportunity for American audiences.
+The exhibition included some 120 paintings, sculptures and decorative art pieces, representing 20 artists.
+The masters were in context with lesser-known artists working during this time in Spain.
 Key loans from the Metropolitan Museum of Art, the Museo del Prado, the Kunsthistorisches Museum, Vienna, and the National Gallery of Art, among other institutions and private lenders, were secured.